 CISOs & IT Directors: Risk Transfer Can Work!

-I have been in many meetings and seminars over the past few years where I have been astounded at the response that CISOs, CIOs and IT Directors have given when a point has been raised that risk transfer might be of help.
+I have been in many meetings and seminars where I have been astounded at the response that CISOs, CIOs and IT Directors have given when a point has been raised that risk transfer might be of help.

 The type of risk transfer generally being referred to is provided through insurance products covering such areas as business interruption, errors and omissions and cyber liability.

 A typical reaction by an IT or InfoSec executive when asked whether cyber insurance should be considered is that they have sufficient security and availability systems in place, firewalls, intrusion detection systems etc. so why would they need insurance!